Explore the foothills of the Rocky Mountains outside of Denver.

 Day 5 Colorado Springs

 Colorado Springs is best known for Pikes Peak, one of the state's many 4,300 m (14,000 ft) mountain peaks.
-Today, you head to the top on the Pikes Peak Cog Railway, the highest railway in the USA.
-You're collected from your hotel by your guide and driven to the railway station, where you board the train.
+Today, you head to the top on a 4x4 adventure.
 It's an ascent of 2,438 m (8,000 ft) to the summit, where you have time to take in the panoramic views.
-Afterwards, you drive down the north face on the scenic Pikes Peak Highway by 4x4.
+Afterwards, you drive down the north face on the scenic Pikes Peak Highway.

 Day 6 Breckenridge